SAX J1808.4−3658

-The first accreting millisecond pulsar discovered in 1998 by the Italian-Dutch BeppoSAX satellite, SAX J1808.4−3658 revealed X-ray pulsations at the 401 Hz neutron star spin frequency when it was observed during a subsequent outburst in 1998 by NASA's RXTE satellite.
+SAX J1808.4−3658 is a millisecond pulsar in the constellation of Sagittarius.
+It was the first accreting millisecond pulsar discovered in 1998 by the Italian-Dutch BeppoSAX satellite, which revealed X-ray pulsations at the 401 Hz neutron star spin frequency when it was observed during a subsequent outburst in 1998 by NASA's RXTE satellite.
 The neutron star is orbited by a brown dwarf binary companion with a likely mass of 0.05 solar masses, every 2.01 hours.
 X-ray burst oscillations and quasi-periodic oscillations in addition to coherent X-ray pulsations have been seen from SAX J1808.4-3658, making it a Rosetta stone for interpretation of the timing behavior of low-mass X-ray binaries.
 Paul Roche et al. discovered an optical counterpart to the X-ray source, in 1998.
 Its brightness varies, so in the year 2000 it was given its variable star designation, V4580 Sagittarii.